fnb001/fnb001.github.io/landing.md

 ---
-title: Landing
+title: "Step 3: The Build"
 layout: landing
-description: 'Lorem ipsum dolor sit amet nullam consequa<br />sed veroeros. tempus adipiscing nulla.'
+description: "We roll up our sleeves and get you the agreed product within two weeks."
-image: assets/images/pic07.jpg
+# image: assets/images/pic07.jpg
 nav-menu: true
 ---